India shuts down flights, big cities as coronavirus toll rises in region

 Prime Minister Narendra Modi said many Indians were not taking the lockdown seriously.
 “Please save yourself, save your family, follow the instructions seriously,” he said on Twitter.

-The chief minister of Maharashtra, which has had the highest number of cases in India, ordered a curfew from Tuesday to force people indoors.
+The chief minister of the western state of Maharashtra, which has had the highest number of cases in India, ordered a curfew from Tuesday to force people indoors.

 “Despite multiple requests, people are not following rules.
 This compelled the government to impose the curfew,” Uddhav Thackeray said.

-The country’s main stock exchange located in Mumbai will however remain open, an official said.
+The country’s main stock exchange located in Mumbai, the capital of Maharashtra, will however remain open, an official said.

-Newspapers cancelled print runs in Mumbai after vendors refused to distribute them due to worries about the coronavirus, which emerged in China late last year and has spread around the world.
+Newspapers canceled print runs in Mumbai after vendors refused to distribute them due to worries about the coronavirus, which emerged in China late last year and has spread around the world.

 Globally, cases exceed 325,000 with deaths topping 14,000.